 |User access||Event_type =“login"|

 If a rule displays alerts for behavior you consider baseline or normal, you can create a suppression filter to have it no longer report that behavior.
 The content should match the aggregation fields selected for the alert.
 The aggregation fields define the uniqueness of the alerts.
-See the How do I Suppress an Alert? article.
+See How do I Suppress an Alert? for more information.

 Distributed Cloud AIP includes three levels of elevation of behaviors to indicate the severity of the alert:

 - Recommended for behaviors and scenarios that should wake you up in the middle of the night.
 Only used for behavior anomalies where an action and remediation runbook exists.

 - Recommended for behaviors you want to monitor and review with stakeholders to improve over time.

 - Recommended for behaviors that companies log for compliance or forensics purposes.